juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Stock shows clear out and consolidate above resistance level
 * Entry/Risk
 	* Ideally buy at the pullback consolidation close to resistance level
-	* Risk pre support(may dip below the resistance for a bit, but it's okay)
+	* Risk previous support, not the breakout level
 	* Take profit into strength, typically 60% profit if it broke heavy resistance

 ## Gap Up Fill (2:30 - 4:00)